MFG38/sgd/docs/readme.txt

 3.2 If you downloaded a ZIP of the source from GitHub:
 ------------------------------------------------------
-1. Move sgd_master.zip to your folder of choice.
+1. Move sgd-master.zip to your folder of choice.
 DO NOT UNZIP THE ARCHIVE.
 2*.
-Open sgd_master.zip in SLADE3 (or another program that allows saving
+Open sgd-master.zip in SLADE3 (or another program that allows saving
 	archives in .pk3 format) and save it in .pk3 format.
-3. Click on and drag sgd_master.pk3 over gzdoom.exe or use your launcher of choice to run the mod.
-If you want to load sgd_master.pk3 alongside other PWADs, using a launcher is highly recommended.
-If you skipped step 2, execute this step with sgd_master.zip.
+3. Click on and drag sgd-master.pk3 over gzdoom.exe or use your launcher of choice to run the mod.
+If you want to load sgd-master.pk3 alongside other PWADs, using a launcher is highly recommended.
+If you skipped step 2, execute this step with sgd-master.zip.

 	* This step is optional - GZDoom is capable of running normal .zip archives in place of .pk3 archives, as long as they follow the PK3 structure.
 See